utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 * **Target PD Voltage (DC v3.4 only):** Set the desired USB-C PD (Power Delivery) voltage.
     * Set to `0` to use the system default.
     * The **ideal value** is your solenoid's **holding current** multiplied by its **coil resistance** (e.g. `0.25 A × 30 Ω = 7.5 V`).
 The **holding current** is listed in the solenoid's datasheet; the **coil resistance** can be measured using a multimeter.
-    * This option is shown only when the power supply support PD, PPS, or AVS.
+    * This option is shown only when the power supply supports PD, PPS, or AVS.
     * The **Actual Voltage** (shown beneath the option name) is the closest supported voltage your adapter can provide to match the target value.
 * **Latch On/Off Voltages (Latch model only):** Customize boost voltages for activating and deactivating latching solenoids.
 Maximum: `24V`.
 * **NTP IP Address:** Custom NTP server for time sync.
 Set to `0.0.0.0` to use system defaults.